rastabda22/rastabda24/README.md

 - Spacebar : Toggle the grid around each cell
 - Return : Toggle the details (such as FPS and various sizes)

+PS: Enabling the grid allows you to see how much wider some of the characters are.
+Yikes!

+## Examples

 ## [Try the example, here](https://vimino.gitlab.io/JerboaTTS)
 ## [Or the prototype, here](https://vimino.gitlab.io/JerboaTTS/prototype.html)